noopta/noopta/README.md

 My name's Anupta and I'm currently a Software Engineer at Toronto-Dominion Bank, based in Toronto, Ontario.

 I enjoy coding in my spare time, whether it be competitive programming, side projects, hackathons, or my own side projects.
-You'll find projects here in various languages, but I'm a back-end developer at the core.
+You'll find projects here in various languages, but my experiences are primarily in full-stack development.

 ### Some of my languages 👨‍🚀